Master of Health Science (MHS) in Health Economics and Outcomes Research

 Offered By: Department of Health Policy and Management

-The MHS-HEOR is a nine-month program focused in economic evaluation and outcomes research methods for healthcare.
-This rigorous program develops data analytic and economic modeling skills, as employed in the health policy context.
+The MHS-HEOR program is focused in economic evaluation and outcomes research methods for healthcare.
+Students in this rigorous program develop a range of skills including data analysis and economic modeling to assess and promote value in healthcare.
 In addition to coursework, students complete an independent capstone project with guidance from faculty using taught methods.

 Students enrolled in this program have the opportunity to take courses from several departments and from faculty with expertise in a variety of discipline-many of which are true leaders in the respective fields.
 Through their coursework, experience at seminars, and capstone projects, provides a multidisciplinary experience.